 Level D continues to develop students' technique and playing ability with a stronger focus on reading on a grand staff.
 New note values, more challenging rhythms, and bass clef notes are introduced.
 Students play scales with hands together and develop a deeper understanding of tonality, harmony, and melody.
 Fun games energize the class and promote "playing to learn."
 Weekly online practice videos act as a one-on-one "practice pal" to help students practice songs at home.

 Schedule subject to change.

-CURRENTLY ENROLLED STUDENTS: Registration opens Monday, June 6 @ 12pm.
-It is recommended to register before Monday, July 11, as the schedule will be consolidated as needed after this date.
-Registration will, however, continue through Friday, September 23, but spots may no longer be available.
+CURRENTLY ENROLLED STUDENTS: Registration opens 12/4 at 9AM and continues through 2/6.
+However, it is recommended to register before 12/18, as the schedule will be consolidated as needed after this date, and spots may no longer be available.